AlbertBaubleDeem/joplin-plugin-google-docs/plugin/README.md

     - `GOOGLE_CLIENT_ID=...`
     - `GOOGLE_CLIENT_SECRET=...`
     - `GOOGLE_REDIRECT_URI=http://localhost:3000/oauth2callback`
+    - `GOOGLE_SYNC_FOLDER_ID=...` (Drive folder to scan for Auto Pair)
   - `.token.json` containing your OAuth tokens (same format as the `google-api-tests` token file)
 - Optional: You can continue to keep credentials under the repo at `google-api-tests/.env` and `google-api-tests/.token.json`.
 The plugin will fall back to those if files are not found in the plugin directory.
 - Optional: You may set `GOOGLE_TOKENS_PATH` in the process environment to override the token file path.

+## OAuth scopes (required)

+Enable these APIs in your Google Cloud project and authorize with the following scopes:

+- Drive API: `https://www.googleapis.com/auth/drive` (required to write appProperties on existing Docs and list files in the sync folder)
+- Docs API: `https://www.googleapis.com/auth/documents` (read/write Docs content)

+Re-auth steps:

+1. Update OAuth consent screen to include the two scopes above, save and re-publish if needed.
+2. Delete the plugin’s `.token.json` (so a new token is issued with the updated scopes).
+3. Re-authorize using your existing token generation flow (or OAuth Playground) and place the new `.token.json` in the plugin install directory.
+4. Restart Joplin.

 ## Mapping/state in plugin directory